Fulfilling online orders

 There are different ways you could deliver digital goods.

-Smaller files such as e-books can be delivered directly to the customer via email, with the customer receiving their book after purchasing the product from the e-commerce site.
+You can deliver smaller files such as directly to the customer via email.
+The customer receives their book after they purchase the product from your e-commerce site.
 The advantage of this method is that it is very simple to set up.
-However, it is time consuming to manually send each product via email and the file can easily be shared with others.
+However, it is time consuming to manually send each product via email.
+The file can easily be shared with others.

-Once a customer has confirmed their purchase you can connect the order form to an autoresponder, which will send them an automatic email.
-This will contain an attachment or a link which they can click to download the digital product.
+Once a customer has confirmed their purchase you can connect the order form to an autoresponder.
+This will send them an automatic email.
+The email will contain an attachment or a link which they can click to download the digital product.

 A number of e-commerce providers offer software that delivers downloadable product files and protects against unauthorised digital product downloads.
-This type of software can be a fully integrated function of the shopping-cart product.
-After payment is processed, a password and link to download product files is sent to the customer as part of the receipt.
+This type of software can be integrated with your shopping cart system.
+After payment is processed, the system will give the customer secure access to download the file.

 Protecting your assets

-You will also need to think about how to protect the copyright of your data and prevent illegal distribution or reuse of your digital products.
+You will also need to think about how to protect the copyright of your data and prevent illegal sharing or reuse of your digital products.
 Read more about digital rights management.

-There is a risk that the product could subsequently be copied and distributed by the customer.
+There is a risk that the product could be copied and shared by the customer.
 This issue is addressed by digital rights management software.